Ignoring Things¶

 The exclamation point operator will include a previously excluded entry.

-Note also that because you've previously committed .csv
+Note also that because you've previously committed .csv files in this

 lesson they will not be ignored with this new rule.
 Only future additions

-files added to the root directory will be ignored.
+of .csv files added to the root directory will be ignored.

 Ignoring Nested Files: Variation